-MONIKA SHARMA, TEJINDER SINGH, MONICA JUNEJA, DEEPTI AGRAWAL, RAJESH MEHTA, GV BASAVARAJA, PIYUSH GUPTA; FOR INDIAN ACADEMY OF PEDIATRICS TASK FORCE ON NC-ECD IN MEDICAL CURRICULUM
+MONIKA SHARMA, TEJINDER SINGH, MONICA JUNEJA, DEEPTI AGRAWAL, RAJESH MEHTA, GV BASAVARAJA, PIYUSH GUPTA FOR INDIAN ACADEMY OF PEDIATRICS TASK FORCE ON NC-ECD IN MEDICAL CURRICULUM\

-From Departments of Pediatrics, Christian Medical College, Ludhiana, Punjab; Pediatrics and Medical Education, SGRD Institute of Medical Sciences and Research, Amritsar, Punjab; Maulana Azad Medical College, New Delhi; National Professional Officer (Newborn and Child Health), India Country Office, World Health Organization, New Delhi; Regional Advisor, Newborn, Child and Adolescent Health, World Health Organization - South East Asia Regional Office, New Delhi; Hon Secretary General, Indian Academy of Pediatrics, Mumbai; National President 2021, Indian Academy of Pediatrics, University College of Medical Sciences, New Delhi.
+From Departments of Pediatrics, Christian Medical College, Ludhiana, Punjab; Pediatrics and Medical Education, SGRD Institute of Medical Sciences and Research, Amritsar, Punjab; Maulana Azad Medical College, New Delhi; National Professional Officer (Newborn and Child Health), India Country Office, World Health Organization, New Delhi; Regional Advisor, Newborn, Child and Adolescent Health, World Health Organization - South East Asia Regional Office, New Delhi; Hon Secretary General, and National President 2021, Indian Academy of Pediatrics, Mumbai, Maharashtra.

-\Members of the task force are listed in Annexure.
+\Members of the task force are listed in the Annexure.

-Correspondence to: Dr Piyush Gupta, Professor and Head, Department of Pediatrics, University

-College of Medical Sciences, Delhi 110 095. prof.piyush.gupta@gmail.com
+Correspondence to: Dr Piyush Gupta, Professor and Head, Department of Pediatrics, University College of Medical Sciences, Delhi 110 095. prof.piyush.gupta@gmail.com.

-PII: S097475591600352

-Note: This early-online version of the article is an unedited manuscript that has been accepted for publication.
-It has been posted to the website for making it available to readers, ahead of its publication in print.
-This version will undergo copy-editing, typesetting, and proofreading, before final publication; and the text may undergo minor changes in the final version.

-ABSTRACT

-BACKGROUND: The World Health Organization (WHO) recommends promotion of nurturing care for early childhood development (NC-ECD) by focusing on five essential components viz good health, adequate nutrition, promotion of early childhood learning, responsive caregiving, and safety and security.
-Indian medical graduate and pediatricians are the keys to successful delivery and propagation of NC-ECD in the community.
+Background: The World Health Organization (WHO) recommends promotion of nurturing care for early childhood development (NC-ECD) by focusing on five essential components viz., good health, adequate nutrition, promotion of early childhood learning, responsive caregiving, and safety and security.
+Indian medical graduates and pediatricians are the keys to successful delivery and propagation of NC-ECD in the community.
 Their training therefore needs to include skills and knowledge needed to promote and practice ECD.

-OBJECTIVES: To evaluate the existing undergraduate (UG) and postgraduate (PG) curricula of Pediatrics for components related to early childhood development, assess gaps in the training essential to practice and promote ECD, and suggest recommendations to incorporate NC-ECD in the UG-PG curricula.

-PROCESS: Indian Academy of Pediatrics created a Task Force to review the UG/PG medical curricula, consisting of experts from Pediatrics and Medical education.
-The Task force deliberated on 20 March 2021 and identified the gaps in current curricula and provided suggestions to strengthen it.
-The recommendations of the Taskforce are presented here.

-RECOMMENDATIONS: Taskforce identified that the UG/PG medical curricula are lacking training for propagating early childhood learning, responsive caregiving, caregiver support, and ensuring safety and security of children.
+Objective: To evaluate the existing undergraduate (UG) and postgraduate (PG) curricula of pediatrics for components related to early childhood development, assess gaps in the training essential to practice and promote ECD, and suggest recommendations to incorporate NC-ECD in the UG and PG curricula.
+Process: Indian Academy of Pediatrics created a task force to review the UG/PG medical curricula, consisting of experts from pediatrics and medical education.
+The task force deliberated on 20 March, 2021 and identified the gaps in current curricula and provided suggestions to strengthen it.
+The recommendations of the task force are presented here.
+Recommendations: Taskforce identified that the UG/PG medical curricula are lacking training for propagating early childhood learning, responsive caregiving, caregiver support, and ensuring safety and security of children.
 The taskforce provided a list of competencies related to ECD that need to be included in both UG and PG curriculum.
 NC-ECD should also be included in topics for integrated teaching.
 Postgraduates also need to be exposed to hands-on-training at anganwadis, creches, and in domestic setting.